sabyasachidg/sabyasachidg/README.md

 Nowadays I work mostly with AWS Lightsail, WooCommerce, Wordpress, SEO, PHP and ReactJS with design & hands-on experience in all levels of testing, including performance, functional, integration, system, and user acceptance. 👋

-🔭   I’m currently learning MERN Stack Development
+💻   I’m currently learning MERN Stack Development

-🤔   Exploring new technologies and developing software solutions and quick hacks.
+☁️   Exploring new technologies and developing software solutions and quick hacks.

-🌱   Enthusiast in Cloud Technologies - AWS Lightsail & Google Cloud.
+📱   Enthusiast in Cloud Technologies - AWS Lightsail & Google Cloud.

 ☕   I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 🥅  2022 Goals: Contribute more to Open Source projects on Web Development

 ⚡  Fun fact: I love to edit films and play GTA/Valorant.

-💻  Aim to master MERN Stack Development

-☁️  Cloud Technologies used: AWS Lightsail, Google Cloud

-👀  I help people to make passive income through Adsense Automation

-📱  Actively maintaining thinkwebb automation website and insight gro (Job Board)

 📫  How to reach me: sabyasachi1912@gmail.com